ptarroso/table2style/README.md

 The table2style plug-in allows to:

 * Add a style to a raster based on a table
-* Use RGB values for each class in the table or random colors
+* Use RGB,HSV or hexadecimal values for each class in the table or random colors
+* RGB and HSV can be either with **integer** values (range 0-255 for RGB channels; 0-360, 0-100, 0-100 fro Hue, saturation, Value, respectively) or **float** (range between 0 and 1.0)
 * Export the classification to a new raster

 ## Installation